me-sh/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am fascinated with human learning and with machine learning, which hold so much promise for each other.
-My research at Princeton aims to understand how real-life learning happens in the brain using computational methods.
-Previously, as a machine learning algorithm developer, I worked to build cognitive-inspired data analysis systems.
+I am fascinated with **human learning** and with **machine learning**, which hold so much promise for each other.
+At Princeton, I develop tools for improving real-world learning using neuroimaging and computational methods.
+Previously, as a machine learning algorithm developer, I designed data analysis systems inspired by human cognition.